bio-ontology-research-group/mowl/docs/source/ontology/index.rst

 Adding annotations to ontologies
 ----------------------------------

-To add annotations in the form of axioms there is the method ``insert_annotations``.
+To add annotations in the form of axioms there is the method :func:`insert_annotations <mowl.ontology.extend.insert_annotations>`.
 All the annotations will be inserted into the ontology in the form :math:`C \sqsubseteq \exists R.D`, where :math:`C` is the annotating entity (it can be a new ontology class), :math:`D` is the annotated entity (usually is a class already existing in the ontology) and :math:`R` is the label of the relation.
 The annotation information must be stored in a ``.tsv`` file.

 For example, let's say we have an ontology called :download:`MyOntology.owl` where there are ontology classes ``http://some_prefix/class_001``, ``http://some_prefix/class_002`` and ``http://some_prefix/class_003``.
 Furthermore, we have some other classes ``http://newclass1``, ``http://newclass2`` that are in relation with the already classes in the ontology.
 The relation must be a proper URI (let's use ``http://has_annotation``).